 Are you wondering how to best care for your new retainer?
 Well… congrats!
 That means you’ve made it to the end of your orthodontics treatment.
 Researching how to protect your new, fantastic smile (and the equipment that will keep it that way) is the next logical step.
 Here are some key bits of information to help you keep your retainer in tip-top shape.

 Clean Your Retainer

-Do you need to clean your retainer?
+Do you need to clean your retainer because all of us aware that eating with braces and retainers can be messy?
 Yes!
 Rinse and brush your retainer regularly.
 This will help remove tartar that can build up on the surface.
 You can soak your retainer in a glass of water with baking soda, or brushing it with a regular toothbrush and toothpaste will do the trick.
 Avoid any harsh chemicals – bleach or alcohol-based mouthwash is not necessary, and could damage your retainer.

 If you don’t wear your retainer regularly (for example, every other night) make sure to store it in a case with some airflow.
 This will keep your retainer from breeding mold or bacteria.

 Your retainer likely came with a protective case, so it’s in your best interest to use it.
 Think of it as literally protecting the investment you made in your amazing smile!
 Leaving your retainer out in the open is a recipe for attracting germs and dust, which you do not want ending up in your mouth.
 A case is also a great shield against curious creatures in your household….
 Namely children and pets.
 Kids and pets love playing with things that they shouldn’t, and your retainer’s case might protect it from becoming broken – or worse, a choking hazard!

 Remove Before Eating